Party of Young People: Support for Georgescu's candidacy

 The Party of Young People attempted to register Anamaria Gavrilă's candidacy for the 2024 presidential election, but later gave up and chose to support Călin Georgescu following an internal poll.
 The party strongly associates itself with Georgescu and calls on Georgescu voters to vote for it in the parliamentary elections.

 Party of Young People campaigns heavily on social media, such as TikTok, Instagram and Telegram (often through viral videos).
 Party president Anamaria Gavrilă has collected almost 3 million likes on Instagram for her political posts.
 The party holds money giveaways and contests for the best posts to promote itself and Georgescu, and encourages the use of the hashtag #POT.

 Decline

-After the 2025 presidential election, in which POT-backed candidate George Simion lost the second round to independent mayor of Bucharest Nicușor Dan, 6 deputies and 5 senators left the party, citing a departure from its original values, and leaving it without a parliamentary group in the senate.
+After the 2025 presidential election, in which POT-backed candidate George Simion lost the second round to independent mayor of Bucharest Nicușor Dan, 6 deputies (inc. Călin Groza) and 5 senators left the party, citing a departure from its original values, and leaving it without a parliamentary group in the senate.